Errors or typos? Topics missing? Hard to read? Let us know or open an issue on GitHub.

 or Suspended

-can be started with the following command:
+status can be started with the multipass start

-$ multipass start loving-duck
+multipass start loving-duck

-$ multipass start loving-duck devoted-lionfish sensible-shark
+multipass start loving-duck devoted-lionfish sensible-shark

-$ multipass start --all
+multipass start --all

-Also available from the GUI.
+This is also available on the GUI.

 Suspend an instance